 The U.S. Department of Health recommends that most people should not consume more than 6 grams (a little over one teaspoon) of cassia powder daily for more than a 6 week period. (*) While coumarin levels in different cassia varieties may vary, generally the safe daily dosage range suggested is between 1/2 a teaspoon once or twice daily.

-In other research reported in the Journal of Agricultural Food Chemistry, analyzing coumarin levels in various cinnamon species, it was identified that Ceylon and Chinese cinnamon had substantially less coumarin content than Indonesian and Vietnamese types.
+In other research, analyzing coumarin levels in various cinnamon species, it was identified that Ceylon and Chinese cinnamon had substantially less coumarin content than Indonesian and Vietnamese types.

 For those of you sensitive to coumarin intake or the harsher more overpowering flavor of cassia cinnamon, Ceylon might provide a better alternative.
 Another suitable option, if you'd like to receive the benefits of both Ceylon and cassia, is to use a combination of both powders or try a 3:1 ratio of ground Ceylon to Indonesian cassia.